 Another way that introverts can quietly become take-charge leaders and display a strong personality is by using active listening.

 Active listening is the ability to focus full attention on what is being communicated, such that you remember all of it and can ask questions.
 This ensures you have a full understanding of the information presented and its intent.

-This shows the person you are interacting with that you are engaged and aware of what they are trying to communicate; thereby building trust and alliance.
+This shows the person you are interacting with that you are engaged and aware of what they are trying to communicate; building trust and alliance.

 As an introvert, take advantage of this innate ability that extroverts must work so hard to develop.
 Use it to your advantage.
 It will allow you to build, foster, and nurture relationships.

 Relationship building will cause opportunities to show your qualifications and use your skills, which will lead to openings, possibilities, and chances to be at the forefront instead of the background.